sjbrown/misc_work/genesis/rules.md

 # Party Game Variant

-This variant plays the same as the regular game, except there are extra conditions that must be met to get ✰✰✰ or ✰✰✰✰:
+In the party game variant, you do not use the Gig deck.
+The win condition is instead playing 5 songs in a row where **all** the circles score.

+Remove the circle cards from the Write and Riff deck.
+Then shuffle it, and put it on the table face-down.
+You do not use the Write and Riff market in this game variant.

+Every round, the band plays all of their original songs.

-Once a song has started (the first dice are rolled), only
+Once a song has started (the first dice are rolled):

  * The **Beats** player must not talk or make any vocal sounds, they can only air-drum and tap the table or game components